 All products must be presented in perfect conditions and without any damage.
 If you are adding extra materials to a publication, for example free stickers, prints, etc., you should find a way to do so that doesn’t damage your or other publications, and that keeps all the materials together.
 Consider using a paper bag or secure them with glue dots instead of clips or staples, whatever it takes so no loose materials can fall out from the publication.

 In the case of prints, if unframed, they should be presented in a manner that can be displayed standing, without bending or warping; protect them within a clear sleeve, add a grey board backing, and take this opportunity to add your contact details, brand, etc. as needed.
 Always add whether it is an edition and, if so, of how many, or if uneditioned.
 We all like to be able to find out more about an artist or the context of an artwork, so we recommend to add any additional text that would help the customer take a decision.

-We will keep be a written record of the receipt of products and the agreed arrangement.
+We will keep written record of the receipt of products and the agreed arrangement.
 Your products will be included in our online shop as much as in the physical one.
 From then on, sales reports will be available on demand, and if needed, a restock will be requested.